-Dr. White earned her bachelor’s degree from Northwestern University’s Medill School of Journalism, her master’s degree in science and technology journalism from Texas A&M University; and her doctorate in 5.5 years while working 40 hours a week at Texas A&M in institutional public relations, most recently as assistant director of Marketing and Communications.
-She came to C&J in 2007 with more than seven years of college-level teaching experience, four of them at Miles College, Birmingham, Alabama, an HBCU.
-She teaches graduate level classes in health communication and research methods and undergraduate classes in strategic communication.
+Dr. White earned her B.S.J. from Northwestern University’s Medill School of Journalism; her M.S. in science and technology journalism from the College of Veterinary Medicine and Biomedical Sciences at Texas A&M University; and her doctorate from TAMU’s College of Agriculture and Life Sciences in 5.5 years while working 40 hours a week at Texas A&M in institutional public relations, most recently as assistant director of Marketing and Communications.
+She came to C&J in 2007 with college-level teaching experience at Miles College, Birmingham, Alabama, an HBCU.
+She teaches graduate level classes in health communication and communication theory and research methods and undergraduate classes in strategic communication.

 Sample publications/creative works

-Shields, J.D., Archiopoli, A.M., Bentley, J.M., Weiss, D., Hoffmann, J., White, J.M., Sharp, M.K., Hong, Z., and Kimura, M. (in press, 2016).
+Shields, J.D., Archiopoli, A.M., Bentley, J.M., Weiss, D., Hoffmann, J., White, J.M., Sharp, M.K., Hong, Z., and Kimura, M. (2016).
 Binge-drinking attitudes and behaviors among Hispanic and non-Hispanic college students: Suggestion for tailoring health campaign messages.
 Hispanic Journal of Behavioral Sciences.
 (Article based on data collected by Dr. White; collaboration led by Dr. White.)

 Weiss, D., White, J. M., Stohr, R. A., & Willis, M. (2015).
 Influencing healthcare policy: Implications of legislators’ information source preferences for public relations practitioners and public information officers.
 Online Journal of Communication and Media Technologies.
 (Article based on data collected by Dr. White; collaboration led by Dr. White.)

-White, J. and Wingenbach, G. (2013 April).
+White, J. M. & Wingenbach, G. (2013 April).
 Barriers to Effective Health Reporting: Impacts of Attitudinal Differences between Public Information Officers and Mass Media Journalists.
 Journal of Public Relations Research, 25(2), 123-140.

 White, J.M.
 (2012).
 Sabotaging public engagement with science: Missing scientific principles in newspaper stories about the Wakefield MMR-autism controversy.
 Romanian Journal of Journalism and Communication/Revista Romana de Jurnalism si Comunicare, 3-4: 79-93.

-Over the past 4 years, Dr. White has published numerous articles dealing with strategic communication and public relations issues, including the following:
+Dr. White has published numerous articles dealing with science communication in journalism, strategic communication and public relations, including the following:

-Bentley, J., Weiss, D., White J.M., and Shields, J. (in press, 2016).
+Bentley, J., Weiss, D., White J.M., & Shields, J. (2016).
 Teaching strategic communication campaigns.
 Teaching Journalism and Mass Communication.
 (Topic initiated and collaboration led by Dr. White.)

-White, J., Willis, M., and Stohr, R. (2013).
+White, J., Willis, M., & Stohr, R. (2013).
 Legislators’ Reliance on Mass Media as Information Sources: Implications for Symmetrical Communication between Public Information Officers, Public Relations Practitioners and Policymakers.
 PRism, 9(1): 3-20.